skulep/shopping-api/README.md

 Features browsing products, registering users, posting new listings and editing/removing those listings.
 Uses Basic authentication, with passwords being encrypted with bcrypt.
 Data validation is used when adding users or listings.
+Mocha testing is present, but not completely efficient.

 Postman formats:
 Use raw data, json